The Gift Of Discernment

 Ruth Ann and I were married at age 19 and 17, respectively; children soon followed.
-I did receive some Catholic education, and I completed one year of college before the needs of raising a family became top priority.
-I held three jobs for many of the early years.
+I received some Catholic education, and completed one year of college before family needs became top priority.
+The early years required I work three jobs to survive.

-I learned the lessons of life as I went along, feeling overwhelmed much of the time; picking mentors where I could.
+Lessons of life were learned as I went along, feeling overwhelmed much of the time; picking mentors where I could.
 I graduated college at age of 53.
 Present at the ceremony were four grandchildren.
 My Master’s degree was completed 5 years later, just two years short of age 60.